 - Room assignments - Roommate and hall assignment information is sent during the first week of August.

-- Computer hook-ups - all halls are wired for Internet access with two ports in each double.
-Some rooms have wireless access.
+- Computer hook-ups - all halls are wired for Internet access with two ports in each double and wireless access in all rooms.

 - Cable TV - Cable hook-ups are available in each room.
 Traditional corridor-style halls have a TV in a lounge for community use.
 Students are encouraged to discuss with their roommates who will bring the TV for their room.
 Suites and apartments offer cable hook-up both in the individual rooms and the common living area.